code-differently/24q4-team3/capstone/README.md

 # 🎄 Wishes Under the Tree
 A festive webapp where users can build and share personalized, interactive gift lists for holidays like Christmas.
-The app will not only help people avoid duplicate gifts but also bring a touch of holiday planning-- all wrapped up in holdiay cheer!
+The app will not only help people avoid duplicate gifts but also bring a touch of holiday planning-- all wrapped up in holiday cheer!

 <img src="https://plus.unsplash.com/premium_photo-1663100841840-cf7a43b48efc?q=80&w=2072&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" height="500" alt="placeholder"/>